 - Sling TV

-Its fast download speeds mean that it’s capable of streaming all of these platforms internationally with very little buffering, too.
+The VPN’s fast download speeds mean that it’s capable of streaming all these platforms internationally with very little buffering.

 How Does ExpressVPN Compare to Other Streaming VPNs?